Former CPD Superintendent McCarthy to run for mayor

 CHICAGO (WLS) --Former Chicago Police Department Superintendent Garry McCarthy will run for mayor of Chicago, sources told ABC7's Craig Wall Friday.

-He will run against incumbent Rahm Emanuel, who fired him from his position as Superintendent after the Laquan McDonald shooting.
+He will run against incumbent Rahm Emanuel, who fired McCarthy from his position as Superintendent after the Laquan McDonald shooting.

 "It's no secret that for the last several months literally thousands of Chicagoans have asked me to run for mayor," McCarthy said in a statement Friday.
 "I have taken those calls to heart because I know the city is badly in need of genuine leadership and real change.
 At some point next week I will be making my final decision and sharing that with my supporters and the citizens of Chicago."